oasis-tcs/odata-vocabularies/examples/Org.OData.Capabilities.V1.capabilities.md

 }
 ```

 The item level has no named entity set.
 It is annotated using `NavigationRestrictions` on header level and `UpdateRestrictions` on item level.
-The `NonUpdatableProperties` in the `UpdateRestrictions` annotations is favored over their commented-out counterpart in `NavigationRestrictions`, and the commented-out `Updatable` is even invalid, because the instance path to `canUpdate` is collection-valued.
+The `NonUpdatableProperties` in the `UpdateRestrictions` annotations is favored over their deprecated counterpart in `NavigationRestrictions`, and the deprecated `Updatable` is even invalid, because the instance path to `canUpdate` is collection-valued.

 ```json
 "self.Container/Headers": {